 Mohair is made from the hair of the angora goat.
 It’s similar to wool but has a bit of a shine to it.
 It’s also known for a “bite” to its hand, which is a bit of a scratchiness.
 It performs well and resist wrinkling like no other fabric.

-Vicuña refers to both a fabric and the animal from which that fabric is harvested.
+Vicuña refers to both a piece of fabric and the animal from which that fabric is harvested.
 It’s like cashmere on steroids.
 A llama relative, the vicuña lives in the Andes and is raised specifically for its coat.
 They produce extremely small amounts of superfine wool that is the softest and warmest in its class.

 The trick is that vicuñas can only be shorn every three years, and they must be caught from the wild to do this (there are no vicuña farms, for example).
 This makes it astronomically expensive.
 As of June 2007, vicuña cost anywhere between $1,800 and $3,000 per yard.